0 Part Course |

 • Present outputs effectively using charts, pivot tables, and consolidated reporting tools.

-The learning methods used are practical, as practice of newly-learned techniques enables a deeper and more effective building of skills.
-Each section will be covered briefly as a module in a traditional class style, but the real learning experience is in the exercises within each module.
-Participants will practice what they have learned under the supervision of the course facilitator.
-Suggested model solutions to each exercise will be provided and discussed.
-Participants will take away the course notes, exercises and model answers.
+Each topic is introduced through a concise, classroom-style module, with primary learning taking place through the hands-on exercises found within each section.
+Participants practice what they have learned under the supervision of the facilitator.
+Suggested model solutions to each exercise are provided and discussed.
+Participants take away course notes, exercises and model answers.

-The course teaches intermediate skills in using Excel, not just technically – although we will cover many functions and features that enhance productivity – but also the way that Excel spreadsheets can be structured and organised logically to make them user-friendly, time-saving and easily transferable.
+This Financial Modelling in Excel course teaches intermediate skills in using Excel, not just technically.
+Covering many productivity-enhancing functions and features, sessions also delve into the way spreadsheets can be structured and organised logically, making them user-friendly, time-saving and easily transferable.

 REQUEST CALL BACK